The Kid has hung up his gloves?

 It's getting windy on the fifth level but things are looking rather samey!

-As you can see, the levels look great with the first stage being of ice and is a superb start with snow, melting platforms and so on.
+As you can see, the levels look great with the first stage being of ice.
+This is a superb starting area with snow, melting platforms, and much more.
 Each island follows the same mechanics so is pretty much what you'd expect albeit with the obvious aesthetic differences.
 However, I found the fifth island tiresome with irritating platforms that were hard and integrated with very long jumps - which meant losing lots of time backtracking!

 The monsters may look cute but they need killing with your trusty dagger (upgradable!).
 When slain, they drop items like coins, energy fruits and others that can empower special abilities - super-high jumps, monster-squashing boots, balloons, critters and fireballs.
 Ultimately, we're searching each level for the baddie carrying the exit key.
 Once you are through the stages, the end-of-level guardian is waiting for you - for an easy battle!